 Mortgage Refinance Update for Portland, Oregon

-Home Prices Still Rising Across the State
+Home Prices Rising Across Portland and the Entire State

 Rising house values give homeowners more equity, which can make it easier to qualify for a refinance loan.
 This, too, could lead to increased mortgage refinancing in the Portland, Oregon area — especially if we see additional drops in mortgage rates.